Promoting sustainable forestry in a growing bioeconomy for Europe (PROFOR)

 Overall long-term goals for the network

-- To increase the interaction between science and policy, and bring together research, industry, politics, and stakeholders from these sectors in the participating countries as well as in
+- To increase the interaction between science and policy, and bring together research, industry, politics, and stakeholders across sectors and national borders in the participating countries as well as in Brussels.

 - To advocate for increased European funding for research and innovation regarding sustainable forestry, and to promote participation from network partners in EU funded projects.